-The conflicts of levels 1-3 are still to be solved peacefully among each other, possibly someone intervenes mediating (e.g.: the parents ask their children to reconcile again).
+The conflicts of levels 1-3 are still to be solved peacefully among each other, possibly someone intervenes included in a concile again).

 At level 4, the affected parties need outside help to solve their conflict.
 Glasl envisages the following model to de-escalate the conflict: